ItsRoy69/ChainActivity/README.md

 # ChainActivity

 ChainActivity is a React-based portfolio tracker for Ethereum and compatible EVM chains.
-It allows users to connect their wallets, view their balances, and track recent transaction activity across supported networks.
+It allows users to connect their wallets, view their balances, track recent transaction activity across supported networks, and search for the activity of any wallet address.

 ## 🏗 Architecture and Component Structure